Discuss your Options

 Your bariatric surgeon will conduct a detailed history and physical examination at your first appointment.

-Your surgeon will also discuss with you:
+Your surgeon will also discuss:

-• Your motivation
+Your motivation

-• Why it’s not your fault
+Why it’s not your fault

-• Your eating behaviour
+Your eating behaviour

-• Whether diet or exercise will work
+Whether diet or exercise will work

-• How weight-loss surgery works
+How weight-loss surgery works

-• The factors that contributed to your obesity or weight- related condition
+The factors that contributed to your obesity or weight- related condition

 Next appointment: surgical assessment

 Bring any blood tests you have.
-If you don’t have, that’s okay: Dr. Ravi Rao will check your general health and identify any relevant medical issues you may not know about.
+If you don’t have, that’s okay: Ravi Rao will check your general health and identify any relevant medical issues you may not know about.
 Urinalysis and an electrocardiogram are also typically conducted and GI evaluation may also be requested.
 Your fitness and ‘biological age’ will also be assessed to ascertain your suitability for different procedures.
-Considering numerous factors, the rate of weight loss desired and the amount of weight you want to lose, Dr. Ravi Rao will recommend a procedure.
+Considering numerous factors, the rate of weight loss desired and the amount of weight you want to lose, Ravi Rao will recommend a procedure.
 We will ensure you understand all your options and have all the information and support you need to prepare for the procedure before you decide to go under the knife.
 If you decide on procedure, there is usually a 2-6 week wait before we can operate.
 Depending on your other health concerns, you may need clearances from other medical specialists, such as a cardiologists, respiratory specialist or endocrinologists who is treating you before the surgery goes ahead.
 You may also be referred to a peri-operative physician to optimise your overall health.
-You may need to book an additional appointment to go over medical specialist clearances with your surgical team
+You may need to book an additional appointment to go over medical specialist clearances with your surgical team.

-Next appointment: anaesthetists clearance
+Next appointment: anaesthetist's clearance

-• The anaesthetists will see you one week before the surgery to assess your fitness for the operation
+The anaesthetists will see you one week before the surgery to assess your fitness for the operation

 Next appointment: bariatric surgery